publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIV/m__us_usc_t16_s1852.md

  __Disclosure of Financial Interest by Incumbent Voting Members and Executive Directors__

     [Pub.
-L. 99–659, title I, § 104(e)(2)][/us/pl/99/659/s104/e/2], Nov.
+L. 99–659, title I][/us/pl/99/659/tI], § 104(e)(2), Nov.
 14, 1986, [100 Stat.
 3711][/us/stat/100/3711], provided that for purposes of applying subsec. (k) of this section to voting members and executive directors of regional fishery management councils who were serving in those capacities on date on which regulations prescribed to carry out subsec. (k) first took effect, each such member or director must file a disclosure form under subsec. (k) within 45 days after that date.

  __Directions Regarding Fishery Management Council Membership__

 [Pub.
-L. 99–659, title I, § 113][/us/pl/99/659/s113], Nov.
+L. 99–659, title I][/us/pl/99/659/tI], § 113, Nov.
 14, 1986, [100 Stat.
 3715][/us/stat/100/3715], provided that:

 > “Notwithstanding section 302 of the Act ([16 U.S.C.
 1852][/us/usc/t16/s1852]) and effective on and after the date of the enactment of this Act \[Nov.
 14, 1986\], the Secretary shall take action to ensure, to the extent practicable, that those persons dependent for their livelihood upon the fisheries within the respective jurisdictions of the Regional Fishery Management Councils are fairly represented as voting members of the Councils.”